vmware-archive/terraforming-gcp/README.md

 # Terraforming GCP [![build-status](https://infra.ci.cf-app.com/api/v1/teams/main/pipelines/terraforming-gcp/jobs/deploy-pas/badge)](https://infra.ci.cf-app.com/teams/main/pipelines/terraforming-gcp)

-## Deprecation Notice
-The intention is to archive this repo.
-The new repos for the templates can be found here: [paving-pas](https://github.com/pivotal/paving-pas) and [paving-pks](https://github.com/pivotal/paving-pks).
-These repos hold the templates for Azure, AWS, and GCP.

 ## How Does One Use This?

 Please note that the master branch is generally *unstable*.
 If you are looking for something